In ever loving memory of Late "Veena" Maestro Dr. Chitti Babu

 Music:

-1. He would listen to many other classical greats - Balamurali Krishna, MS Subbulakshmi, ML Vasantha Kumari, Flute Mali, MD Ramanthan, Ramnad Krishnan, GN Balasubramaniam.
+1. He would listen to many other classical greats - Balamurali Krishna, MS Subbulakshmi, ML Vasantha Kumari, Flute Mali, MD Ramanthan, Ramnad Krishnan, GN Balasubramaniam to name a few.

-2. From the north Indian music scene, he loved many of the artistes, but his particular favorites were, Pt.
+3. In the Hindustani Music style, he loved many of the artistes, but his particular favorites were, Pandit Ravi Shankar, Bade Ghulam Ali Khan, Pt.
 Hariprasad Chaurasia, Bhimsen Joshi, Pt.
-Jasraj, Ustad Amjad Ali Khan, Bade Ghulam Ali Khan, Begum Parveen Sultana,
+Jasraj, Ustad Amjad Ali Khan, Ustad Zakir Hussain, Begum Parveen Sultana.
+Amongst the next generation he had liked Ajoy Chakraborty and Shujaat Khan,

 BOOKS: